-As of June 30, 2017 the fair value of the Investment Partnership's interest in Athene was estimated using the closing market price of Athene shares of \$49.61 less a discount due to a lack of marketability ("DLOM") of 4.1%.
-The DLOM was derived based on the average remaining lock up restrictions of the Athene shares (6.8 months) and the estimated volatility in such shares.
+As of December 31, 2017 the fair value of the Investment Partnership's interest in Athene was estimated using the closing market price of Athene shares of \$51.71 less a discount due to a lack of marketability ("DLOM") of 1.8%.
+The DLOM was derived based on the average remaining lock up restrictions of the Athene shares held by the Investment Partnership (2.3 months) and the estimated volatility in such shares.
 Due to the limited trading history in Athene shares, the historical share price volatility of a representative set of Athene's publicly traded insurance peers was calculated over an equivalent period to the remaining average lock up on the Athene shares held by the Investment Partnership and used as a proxy to estimate the projected volatility in Athene's shares.
-The fair value of the Investment Partnership's interest in Athene after the application of the DLOM was estimated at a price of \$47.58 per share.
+The fair value of the Investment Partnership's 24,862,120 restricted Athene shares after the application of the DLOM was estimated at a price of \$50.78 per share, and the fair value of the Investment Partnership's 1,768,635 freely tradeable shares was estimated using Athene's closing market price of \$51.71 per share.

 As of December 31, 2016 the fair value of the Investment Partnership's interest in Athene was estimated using the closing market price of Athene shares of \$47.99 less a DLOM of 7.3%.
-The DLOM was derived based on the average remaining lock up restrictions of the Athene shares (10.8 months) and the estimated volatility in such shares.
+The DLOM was derived based on the average remaining lock up restrictions of the Athene shares held by the Investment Partnership (10.8 months) and the estimated volatility in such shares.
 Due to the limited trading history in Athene shares, the historical share price volatility of a representative set of Athene's publicly traded insurance peers was calculated over an equivalent period to the remaining average lock up on the Athene shares held by the Investment Partnership and used as a proxy to estimate the projected volatility in Athene's shares.